 For additional information visit the Department of Revenue website or call toll free (866) 859-2254.

 The Board of Livestock annually sets the livestock per capita fee rates.
 The Department of Revenue collects livestock numbers and per capita fees on behalf of the Department of Livestock.

 Per capita fees are per-head fees charged on livestock.
 Authorized by Montana Code Annotated 15-24-921, per capita fees are assessed on "all poultry and bees, all swine three months of age or older, and all other livestock nine months of age or older."
 The fees help fund the department's animal health programs, brands enforcement, theft investigation and recovery, and predator control.

 Per capita fees are unique in that livestock owners are responsible for "self-reporting" the number of livestock they own to the Department of Revenue, which bills and collects the fee for the Department of Livestock.
-Livestock owners must report the number of livestock owned on February 1 to the local Department of Revenue Property Assessment office in the county where the livestock are located.
-The Department of Revenue will then send out a bill, which is due November 30.
+Livestock owners must report the number of livestock owned on February 1 to the Department of Revenue Property Assessment office.
+Even if you own just one horse and a few chickens, or owned and reported last year but no longer do, you still need to report.
+Report your livestock in the county(s) where the livestock are located.
+The Department of Revenue will then send out a bill, which is due May 31.
 Fees totaling less than $5 are rounded up to $5.